ziagham/Sample-Microservices/README.md

 ## Future works
 ApiGateway (e.g, Ocelot, Azure Api-Management) can also be used for better manage and integrate requests.
+In addition, the outbox pattern can be used to ensure that events were delivered to eventbus (in some cases that eventbus was not available for a while).